thegooddocsproject/templates/base-template/about-base-template.md

 * This about-base-template captures the structure and common elements that all downstream about-xxx-templates should follow.
 * It provides guidance for both template authors as well as document authors.
-* “Template author and template reviewer tips” should be removed from the final about-{doctype}-template.md.
+* "Template author and template reviewer tips” should be removed from the final about-{doctype}-template.md.
 Other tips should remain.
 * Tweak other tips to align with the doctype you are writing for.

 }

 This document provides guidance related to the authoring of documents based on the {doctype}-template.
-It focuses on the “how”, “why” and where applicable, references background theory to justify the approaches recommended.
+It focuses on the "how”, "why” and where applicable, references background theory to justify the approaches recommended.

 ## Introduction